38tter/kramdown-mermaid/README.md

-# [WIP] Kramdown::Mermaid
+# kramdown-mermaid

-This gem is now work in progress.
+This is a gem for parsing mermaid syntax, and is an extension of kramdown.

+Currently, only parsing of Entity [Relationship Diagrams](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) is supported, but we hope to support parsing of Class Diagrams and Sequence Diagrams and more in the future.

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

-Install the gem and add to the application's Gemfile by executing:
+Add this line to your application's Gemfile:

+    gem 'kramdown-mermaid'

+And then execute:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle install

-If bundler is not being used to manage dependencies, install the gem by executing:
+Or install it yourself as:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install kramdown-mermaid

 ## Usage